shred/identify/README.md

 ## Contribution and Releases

-The source code of this project can be found [at the official GitHub page](https://github.com/shred/identify).
+The source code of this project can be found [at the official Codeberg page](https://codeberg.org/shred/identify).

-If you found a bug or have a feature request, feel free to [open an issue](https://github.com/shred/identify/issues) or [send a pull request](https://github.com/shred/identify/pulls).
+If you found a bug or have a feature request, feel free to [open an issue](https://codeberg.org/shred/identify/issues) or [send a pull request](https://codeberg.org/shred/identify/pulls).

 At the AmiNet, you will find [official binaries](http://aminet.net/package/util/libs/IdentifyUsr) and [development files](http://aminet.net/package/util/libs/IdentifyDev).